Officers issue 'caught being good' citations for kids

 He hopes this program can influence, and maybe change, a young person’s life and give them a career path.

-“This is a way for us to maybe get the right career path for a young individual,” he said.
+In fact, recruitment has been a huge issue for departments all around the country.

-Recruitment has been a huge issue for departments all around the country.
+“This is a way for us to maybe get the right career path for a young individual,” Sopkovich said.